We may earn revenue from the products available on this page and participate in affiliate programs. Learn more >

 The wakizashi is a shorter sword with a slightly curved blade.
 It was used by samurais as a one-handed weapon for close-quarters combat and indoor use.
 Its shorter length makes it highly maneuverable and easier to draw in confined spaces.

-Samurais often carried the tanto as a backup weapon, ensuring they were always armed, even in situations where larger swords were impractical.
+Samurais often carried the tanto as a backup weapon, ensuring they were always armed, even in situations where larger swords were impractical or dropped.

 Nodachi